 - 10. The integrity of test substances and adjuvants and the prevention of product contamination will be of paramount concern at the NCSU IR-4 Field Research Center.
 Practices and procedures related to these issues will include, but not be limited to, the following: - a.
 The physical properties of the test substance and adjuvant (i.e., color consistency, odor, etc.) will be examined at each use.
 If any attribute is questionable, the product will not be used.
 If a test substance is deemed unusable, the SD will be immediately notified for guidance.
-If an adjuvant is deemed unusable, an appropriate

-- adjuvant may be substituted for use.
+If an adjuvant is deemed unusable, an appropriate adjuvant may be substituted for use.
 This substitution will be thoroughly documented in the Field Data Book (FDB) and/or appropriate log(s). - b.
-Test substance and adjuvant integrity will be further protected by controlling the temperature range to which it is exposed.
-This will be done at the NCSU IR-4 Field Research Center by transporting the product to the test site inside a cooler, using blue ice if needed to avoid excessive temperatures.
-Since adjuvants often arrive in containers too large to be placed in such a cooler, the NCSU IR-4 Field Research Center can use smaller secondary containers of the adjuvant that will fit into the same cooler as the test substances, thus allowing exact temperature monitoring during transit and use in the field.
-Secondary containers must be labeled with the same information required on the original adjuvant container (See #9 above). - c.
+Test substance integrity will be further protected by controlling the temperature range to which it is exposed.
+This will be done at the NCSU IR-4 Field Research Center by transporting the test substance to the test site inside a cooler, using blue ice if needed to avoid excessive temperatures.
+Since adjuvants often arrive in large containers the NCSU IR-4 Field Research Center can use smaller secondary containers of the adjuvant to facilitate transportation.
+Secondary containers must be labeled with the same information

+- required on the original adjuvant container (See #9 above). - c.
 When measuring the calculated amount of test substance or adjuvant for a spray mix, the pipette or syringe used to extract the desired amount will not have been previously used and will not be used for any other product. - d.
 The pipette or syringe used to extract a desired amount of a test substance or adjuvant will only be used once, with the exception of multiple aliquots of the same syringe described in SOP 4.2.

-Title: Site selection for field trials.
+Site selection for field trials.

-Purpose: To help ensure plots are large enough to obtain the required data or samples with sufficient uniformity and can be relocated after the trials are terminated.
+To help ensure plots are large enough to obtain the required data or samples with sufficient uniformity and can be relocated after the trials are terminated.

-Scope: Locations conducting field trials.
+Locations conducting field trials.

-- 1. Site selection will be made in accordance with the horticultural practices acceptable for the commodity and the requirements established by the protocol. - 2.
+- Site selection will be made in accordance with the horticultural practices acceptable for the commodity and the requirements established by the protocol. - 2.
 Site will be large enough to accommodate the required number of replicates, buffer zones and treatments in accordance with an approved study protocol.
-It should also be large enough for the commodity to be grown under simulated commercial conditions yielding samples of sufficient size to comply with protocol sample size requirements. - Locate site with sufficient isolation to prevent contamination of the test plots by spray drift sources such as commercial operations or other research trials. - 4.
+It should also be large enough for the commodity to be grown under simulated commercial conditions yielding samples of sufficient size to comply with protocol sample size requirements. - 3.
+Locate site with sufficient isolation to prevent contamination of the test plots by spray drift sources such as commercial operations or other research trials. - 4.
 Where samples for residue trials are required, locate nontreated plots within the same area (preferably upwind and up slope of the treated plot(s)) but with enough isolation to produce nontreated, noncontaminated samples. - 5.
 If the commodity is not required to be newly established, select a site that has commercial standards for production. - 6.
 Prepare a plot map containing all required items from protocol and Field Data Book (FDB) instructions.
 Include this map in the FDB. - 7.
 Label each plot with the field ID number and treatment as a minimum.
 If statistical analysis is to be performed on the data, assign the replicates and treatments to the plot map using a commonly accepted statistical design with sufficient information to identify the replicate and treatment assigned to each plot - 8.
 Identify both ends of each plot with a marker of sufficient visibility to be seen easily throughout trial duration.